 With regards to servicing and maintenance, Gamko offer a very useful feature.
 They implement a different coil to other manufacturers, designed to reduce the intake and build-up of dust on vents, compressors and condensers during daily operation.
 Although cleaning is still necessary, it can prove very beneficial in extending the lifespan of refrigeration systems.

-For our best pick that offers a great balance between essential specifications and features at a lower price point, check out the Ecomatic KBC2 Bottle Cooler.
+For our best pick that offers a great balance between essential specifications and features, with outstanding level of warranty at a lower price point, check out the Arctica HEC816 Double Door Under Counter Bottle Cooler.

-Energy efficiency is a key factor to consider when selecting a commercial drinks fridge, both to keep running costs low and observe environmental awareness.
-As a general rule, the better the brand, the better the quality of components and overall manufacture therefore the higher the efficiency.
+Energy efficiency is a key factor to consider when selecting a glass door bar display fridge, both to keep running costs low and observe environmental awareness.
+As a general rule, the better the brand, the better the quality of components and overall manufacture, therefore, the higher the efficiency.
 There are a few elements that you should pay attention to with regards to efficiency.

 Consider the ambient temperatures that the cooler will have to work in.
 The refrigeration system will have to work harder in higher ambient temperatures to achieve the desired setting, leading to a decrease in efficiency.
 Always pay attention to the minimum and maximum recommended ambient temperatures as this will vary from manufacturer to manufacturer.